-Summary: Since approximately 2000, the City has been partnering with the City of Encinitas, the U.S. Army Corps of Engineers (USACE) and State Parks to develop a 50-year shoreline protection and coastal storm damage reduction project (Project).
-The Project involves the restoration of approximately eight miles of public beaches and shoreline in the two cities using beach sand replenishment practices.
-The final EIR/EIS was approved and certified by the City Council on October 14, 2015.
-The USACE Chief's Report and Record of Decision (ROD) have been completed and funding for the project has been provided through the Water Resources Reform and Development Act (WRRDA) of 2016.
-The USACE Solana Beach-Encinitas Shoreline Protection Project will consist of initial placement of approximately one million cubic yards of beach quality sand in Solana Beach and Encinitas in Fall 2024.
-The beaches would be re-nourished on a periodic cycle over a 50-year federal participation period 2024-2074.
+Since approximately 2000, thet The City has been partnering with the City of Encinitas, the U.S. Army Corps of Engineers (USACE) and California State Parks since 2000 to develop a 50-year shoreline protection and coastal storm damage reduction project (Project).
+The Project involves the restoration of approximately eight miles of public beaches and shoreline in the two cities using through beach sand replenishment practices.
+The final EIR/EIS was approved and certified by the City Council in on October 14, 2015.
+The USACE Chief's Report and Record of Decision

+(ROD) were completed in 2016.
+Funding was have been completed and funding for the project has been provided through the Water Resources Reform and Development Act (WRRDA) of 2016.
+The Project will place USACE Solana Beach-Encinitas Shoreline Protection Project will consist of initial placement of approximately one million cubic yards of beach quality sand in Solana Beach and Encinitas in Fall 2023 through early 2024.
+The beaches would be periodically renourished every 5 to 10 years on a periodic cycle-over a 50-year federal participation period 2024-through 2074.

-The project received \$1,900,000 in federal funding in the USACE FY 2020 and FY 2021 Work Plans to initiate and complete the Pre-Construction, Engineering and Design (PED) phase and to establish physical baseline conditions for one year of monitoring prior to the placement of sand on the City's beach.
+The Project received \$1,900,000 in federal funding in the USACE Work Plans in FY 2020/21 and FY 2021 Work Plans to initiate and complete the Pre-Construction, Engineering and Design (PED) phase and to establish During the PED phase of the Project, physical monitoring to establish baseline conditions is being conducted for a period of one year. of monitoring prior to the placement of sand on the City's beach.

-The Project has also recently been awarded a construction grant from State Parks for approximately \$11M and a construction award to the USACE of \$30.5M for project construction.
+TheIn 2021, Tthe Project has also recently beenwas awarded a construction grant from State Parks for approximately \$11M11.5M and a \$30.5M construction award to the USACE. of \$30.5M for project construction.
 It is currently anticipated that sand will be placed on the beach beginning in late 2024.